huggingface/accelerate/examples/README.md

 The same script can be run in any of the following configurations:
 - single CPU or single GPU
-- multi GPUS (using PyTorch distributed mode)
+- multi GPUs (using PyTorch distributed mode)
 - (multi) TPUs
 - fp16 (mixed-precision) or fp32 (normal precision)